Medicare in Oklahoma

 Do You Pay for Medicare at Age 65?

-By contrast, Part B provides “medical insurance” that does require a monthly premium, which is $170.10 in 2022 (or higher for a few higher-income individuals).
+Part B provides medical insurance that does require a monthly premium, which is $185 in 2025 (or higher depending on your income).
 People still carrying employer-sponsored group health insurance sometimes opt to stick with that over Part B at age 65.
 You receive a Special Enrollment Period when your employer coverage ends.
 It allows you to add Part B without paying a late-enrollment penalty.
 If you don’t have other insurance, Part B is an affordable option at 65 that will increase in price if you delay enrollment beyond age 65.

 If you do enroll in Parts A and B, you have the option to add Part D to cover a portion of your prescription expenses.
 You may also choose to add Medigap, which is supplemental coverage that helps fill in the gaps in out-of-pocket costs like copays and coinsurance.